sdsc/sdsc-summer-institute-2020/1.2_accessing_and_running_jobs_on_comet/running_jobs_on_comet.md

 * Job name, output file location
 * Email info, configuration

-Below is an example of a basic batch script:
+Below is an example of a basic batch script, which shows key features including naming the job/output file, selecting the SLURM queue partition, defining the number of nodes and ocres, and the lenth of time that the job will need:

 ```
 [mthomas@comet-ln3 IBRUN]$ cat hellompi-slurm.sb
 #!/bin/bash
 #SBATCH --job-name="hellompi"
 #SBATCH --output="hellompi.%j.%N.out"
 #SBATCH --partition=compute
 #SBATCH --nodes=2
 #SBATCH --ntasks-per-node=24
 #SBATCH --export=ALL
 #SBATCH -t 00:30:00

+#Define user environment
+source /etc/profile.d/modules.sh
+module purge
+module load intel
+module load mvapich2_ib

 #This job runs with 2 nodes, 24 cores per node for a total of 48 cores.
 #ibrun in verbose mode will give binding detail

 ibrun -v ../hello_mpi
 ```

 [Back to Top](#top)